swiss-seismological-service/scrtdd/README.md

 Verbosity 3 should be preferred to level 4, since the debug level 4 makes the logs hard to read due to the huge amount of information.
 Any useful information to the user is given at level 3 or above, while level 4 is only for debugging.

-## 7. Database connection and working with remote machines
+## 7. Database connection and relocating events on remote machines

-When SeisComP modules need to access the database for reading or writing they use the connection string configured in either `global.cfg` (which is inherited by every module) or in `scmaster.cfg`, in which case is scmaster module that passes the database connection string to every module when they connect to the messagin system.
+When SeisComP modules need to access the database for reading or writing data (events, picks, magnitudes, etc) they use the connection string configured in either `global.cfg` (which is inherited by every module) or in `scmaster.cfg`, in which case is scmaster module that passes the database connection string to every module when they connect to the messagin system (usually at module startup).

-When running `scrtdd` from the command line, it doesn't connect to the messaging system.
-So, if the database connection is specified via `scmaster.cfg`, the configuration is never passed to `scrtdd` and it needs to be configured as a command line option.
-We can use the -d option to specify the database connection, e.g.
+However, when running `scrtdd` from the command line, it doesn't connect to the messaging system and if the database connection is specified via `scmaster.cfg`, the information never reaches `scrtdd`.
+In this case the database connnetion must be passed as a command line option:

 ```
 scrtdd [some options] -d  mysql://user:password@host/seiscompDbName